Boundedness of moduli of varieties of general type: Preliminaries

 Then the subset $U_0\subset U$ of points $u\in U$ such that the fibre $(X_u,\Delta_u)$ is divisorially log terminal is constructible.
-Further if $U_1\subset U_0$ is open then $(X,\Delta)$ is divisorially log terminal over $U_1$. \end{lemma} \begin{proof} It suffices to prove that if $U_0$ is dense then it contains an open subset.
+Further, if $U_0$ is dense in $U$ then we may find a smooth dense open subset $U_1$ of $U$, contained in $U_0$, such that the restriction of $(X,\Delta)$ to $U_1$ is divisorially log terminal. \end{lemma} \begin{proof} Let $V$ be a smooth open subset of the closure of $U_0$.
+We may assume that $V$ is irreducible.
+Replacing $U$ by $V$ we may assume that $U_0$ is dense in $V$.

 Let $f\colon\map Y.X.$ be a log resolution.
 We may write

 where $\Gamma\geq 0$ and $E\geq 0$ have no common components.
 Passing to an open subset of $U$ we may assume that $(Y,\Gamma)$ is log smooth over $U$.
 As $\Gamma_u$ is a boundary for a dense set of points $u\in U_0$, it follows that $\Gamma$ is a boundary.